singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 1. Divide hottlP<; across available test strips, one drop per test strip.
 2. After seven days, check the test strips for results.
 3. On the positive test strip: select the bottles associated with it into a new set of bottles.
-If this set size is 1,we have located the poisoned bottle.
+If this set size is 1, we have located the poisoned bottle.
 If it's greater than one, go to step 1.

 To simulate  this, we'll build classes for Bottle and TestStrip that mirror the problem's functionality.
 ```java